+Invitation to Participate

+in the E.U.E.
+2020 - 2021 Programme

+Dear Parent & Student,

+October 2020

-Dear Parent & Student, September 2019 The Centre for Talented Youth, Ireland is pleased to announce the Early University Entrance Programme at Dublin City University for Transition Year students of the 2019-20 academic year.
+The Centre for Talented Youth, Ireland is pleased to continue the Early University Entrance Programme at Dublin City University for Transition Year students of the 2020-21 academic year.

 This is an exciting opportunity!
 Early University Entrance gives students with high academic ability the opportunity to enrol as part-time students on one of several courses based on degree programmes at DCU.
-Taking a portion of the first year modules, Early Entrants attend DCU for one day each week, over 14 weeks, to study degree level material alongside similarly aged students.
-The five courses are: Biology, Mathematics, Psychology, Law & Politics, and Engineering.
+Taking a portion of the first year modules, Early Entrants attend DCU for one day each week, over 13 weeks, to study degree level material alongside similarly aged students.
+The eight courses are: Biology, Engineering, Law & Politics, Mathematics, Philosophy, Physics, & Psychology

 The Early University Entrance programme has been running for several years and its evaluation composed my PhD thesis.
 The young students were found to have performed as well (and at times better) than the regular cohort of first year students taking the same modules.
 They suffered no ill-effects socially as there was a large group of similarly aged students.
 They learned much in terms of their chosen field of study, but also in terms of independent learning, self-organisation, the demands of learning at university level, high level writing skills and group work.
 You will read further in the brochure feedback from some of the original Early Entrance students.

 This brochure outlines the Programme and the courses available in detail.
 I would encourage any student who is bright, motivated and committed to learning to apply, as it will give you a unique opportunity to sample university life, but more importantly allow you to experience a level of learning and challenge that is more suited to your academic needs.
 Though the programme is relatively new to Ireland, it is not a new concept.
 There is much evidence of the success of acceleration programmes in other countries, and therefore much by way of best practice.

-I can be contacted on 01 700 8423 or by email at catriona.ledwith@dcu.ie Yours, Dr. Catriona Ledwith Early University Entrance Programme Organiser
+I can be contacted on 01 700 8423 or by email at catriona.ledwith@dcu.ie

+Yours,

+laduith OLA

+Dr. Catriona Ledwith Early University Entrance Programme Organiser

+Coronavirus COVID-19